Cattai National Park

 The area’s highest recorded rainfall in one day

 Park entry fees:

 $8 per vehicle per day (including motorbikes).
-The park has coin-operated pay and display machines - please bring credit card or correct coins.
+The park has pay and display machines -cash and credit cards accepted..

 - in the Sydney and surrounds region